fredva/talks-and-posts/rebase-blogpost/README.md

 After using Git for several years, I found myself gradually using more and more advanced Git commands as part of my daily workflow.
 Soon after I discovered Git rebase, I quickly incorporated it into my daily workflow.
 Those who are familiar with rebasing know how powerful a tool it is, and how tempting it is to use it all the time.
-However, I soon discovered that rebasing presents some risks that are not obvious when you first start doing it.
+However, I soon discovered that rebasing presents some challenges that are not obvious when you first start doing it.
 Before presenting them, I'll quickly recap the differences between merging and rebasing.

 Let's first consider the basic example where you want to integrate a feature branch with master.
 By merging, we create a new commit (`g`) that represents the merge between the two branches.
 The commit graph clearly shows what has happended, and we can see the contours of the "train track" graph familiar from larger Git-repos.